ikennaokpala/ikennaokpala.github.io/content/posts/object-oriented-mapping-in-golang.md

 I continued with some insights on Go's philosophy, well from a newbie's perspective (I am only just a few weeks into practical Golang coding, counting by nights).

 Prior to this, I had some earlier introduction to Golang from [Seyi Ogunyemi](http://micrypt.com/){:target="_blank"} from our [podcast episode on Golang](http://freeair.io/2012/08/22/Go-Lang-Chat-Free-Style-with-Seyi-Ogunyemi.html){:target="_blank"} and after a few years later had a chat with [David Hernandez](https://github.com/dahernan){:target="_blank"}  as well.

-Thanks guys for help me out and reviewing my slides for this talk.
+Thanks guys for sharing your knowledge with me and BigUps to Seyi for reviewing my slides for this talk.

 <script async class="speakerdeck-embed" data-id="e23220596c5a4ae39a04323121eeacf2" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>